 The music itself is atmospheric, but sparse, leaving you feeling exposed and vulnerable.
 Voices sweep across the background like the wails of a ghost.
 Drums beat gently but ominously beneath Wolf’s searing vocals.
 Her voice takes on the supernatural quality of Kate Bush and Joanna Newsom, helping her to embody the eerie, possessed nature of a ghoul.
 Even Pop’s guitar has the transient, mystic feel of a phantom, thanks to his precise production.
 While the rest of the track feeds into the sinister feel of the film, the acoustic guitar adds an interesting fairytale quality that projects elegant indie-folk imagery for the audience.
 There’s a lot in “The Unfamiliar” that reveals things about the film.
 Morrison says, “The song sets a tone before you’ve even seen the film, the same way the movie leaves a mark after you’ve seen it.”
 The duo did an excellent job of executing the vision of the filmmakers, with the film’s director and co-writer Henk Pretorius saying, “Anna Wolf and Pop Morrison’s music dreamily conveys the dark lure of The Unfamiliar.
 I got emotional when I heard what they created.”

-About The Unfamiliar The Unfamiliar is an independent horror film, set in the UK and Hawaii, showcasing a melting pot of rising British, European and South African crew and cast members.
+The Unfamiliar is an independent horror film, set in the UK and Hawaii, showcasing a melting pot of rising British, European and South African crew and cast members.
 Directed by Henk Pretorius and produced by Llewelynn Greeff and Barend Kruger, the Anglo-French Jemima West (Indian Summer, The Mortal Instruments) stars as British Army doctor Elizabeth ‘Izzy’ Cormack, returned from war to rekindle her relationship with her estranged family.
 Alarmed by the numerous inexplicable activities around the house, Izzy seeks ineffectual professional help before confiding in her husband.
 He believes that she is going through PTSD and advises her to rest and recuperate in Hawaii.
 It’s there that she gets sucked into the underworld of Hawaiian mythology, as she attempts to piece together the elaborate and elegant puzzle to reveal an ancient and terrifying spiritual presence haunting her family.
-You can watch the trailer here.
+You can watch the trailer here

 Los Angeles-based alt-pop duo Rainne – comprised of Annie Dingwall and